containers/toolbox/doc/toolbox-enter.1.md

 toolbox\-enter - Enter a toolbox container for interactive use

 ## SYNOPSIS
-**toolbox enter** [*--container NAME* | *-c NAME*]
-              [*--distro DISTRO* | *-d DISTRO*]
+**toolbox enter** [*--distro DISTRO* | *-d DISTRO*]
               [*--release RELEASE* | *-r RELEASE*]
+              [*CONTAINER*]

 ## DESCRIPTION

 Spawns an interactive shell inside a toolbox container.
 The container should have been created using the `toolbox create` command.

-If there aren't any containers, `toolbox enter` will offer to create one for you.
-When invoked with the default parameters, and if there's only one container available, it will fall back to it, even if it doesn't match the default name.
+When invoked without any options, `toolbox enter` will try to enter the default toolbox container for the host, or if there's only one container available then it will use it.
+On Fedora, the default container is known as `fedora-toolbox-N`, where N is the release of the host.
+If there aren't any containers, `toolbox enter` will offer to create the default one for you.

+A specific container can be selected using the CONTAINER argument.

 A toolbox container is an OCI container.
 Therefore, `toolbox enter` is analogous to a `podman start` followed by a `podman exec`.

-By default, the toolbox containers are tagged with the version of the OS that corresponds to the content inside them.
-Their names are prefixed with the name of the base image and suffixed with the current user name.

 ## OPTIONS ##

 The following options are understood:

-**--container** NAME, **-c** NAME

-Enter a toolbox container with the given NAME.
-This is useful when there are multiple toolbox containers created from the same base image, or entirely customized containers created from custom-built base images.

 **--distro** DISTRO, **-d** DISTRO